-Ongoing price subscription
+Ongoing price for Subscription (purchase)/Switc h-in (from other schemes/Plans of the Mutual Fund) by Investors.

-(purchase)/switch-in (from other mutual fund) investors.
+This is the price you need to pay for

-This is the price you need to pay purchase/switch-in.
+purchase/Switch -in.

-for At the Applicable NAV
+At the Applicable NAV.

-Para 10.4 of Master Circular for Mutual Funds has decided that there shall be no Entry Load for all Mutual Fund schemes.
-Hence, no entry load is levied for schemes/plans of the subscription transactions by the Scheme.
+Para 10.4 of SEBI Master Circular on Mutual Funds as amended from time to time has decided that there shall be no entry Load for all Mutual Fund Schemes.
+Hence, no entry load is levied for subscription transactions by the Scheme.